ChristianOtieno/restaurant-page/README.md

 ### Usage

 ```
-npm install webpack webpack-cli --save-dev
+npm install Webpack Webpack-CLI --save-dev
 ```

-> This acrion will install webpack to the node_modules directory of this project.
+> This action will install Webpack to the node_modules directory of this project.

 ### Run tests